 Saturday, March 18, 2006

-RISOTTO WITH ROASTED ASPARAGUS AND BREAST OF TOFU
+RISOTTO WITH ROASTED ASPARAGUS AND B of T/CRISPY MARINATED TOFU

 Brian and I love risotto, but we usually think of it on the spur of the moment, so I almost never make it the old-fashioned way.
 Sometimes I make it in a pressure cooker (which many Italians do nowadays, I have it on good authority-- see my book "Nonna's Italian Kitchen" for instructions), but today for lunch I made it in the microwave.
 We had some fresh asparagus to use and it's getting pretty springlike out there..we can hear the frogs at night now.. so this seemed like the perfect dish.
 I decided to top it off with a few slices of our favorite tofu dish.
 Delish!